The Case of the Bog Bride and others.

 Most had had their brains sucked out as part of the mummification process.
 And the brain was important to the living death that the dead could enjoy with the Change.
 Drying out for a couple of thousand years didn’t help either.
 A mummy wouldn’t be able to move if he wanted to.

 “You say she was killed by cats,” I said as Kradzyk came to a halt beside a large stone sculpture—a man’s body about ten feet tall with a cat’s head.
 “What happened after Blacktime?
 What did she say?”
 I was referring to the time that the dead experienced between living and reanimation.

 “The cats ate her tongue and lips, eyes—her whole face.”
 Kradzyk looked nauseous shaking his head.
 “There’s some doubt that she will regain her sanity.
 And it may be for the best.”

-I looked up at the sculpture, felt my hackles rise at the inscrutable cat’s face carved there.
+I looked up at the sculpture and felt my hackles rise at the inscrutable cat’s face carved there.
 “Ironic.”
 I looked down the length of the sculpture to the section of concrete beneath my feet where the bloodied carpet had been cut away.
-“That cats killed her here?”
+“The cats killed her here?”
 I gestured at the sculpture.
 “In front of him.”

 “Oh, that has been a subject of some discussion I assure you.”
 He dipped his chin at the cat-person sculpture.
 “Bast, that’s the Egyptian Cat god.
 Supposedly a friendly incarnation of the lioness goddess, Semha, Skemet…her name escapes me.
 Not my specialty.”
 The curator shook his head.
 “Authority forensics took up that section of carpet and is supposed to be investigating the death, but I was surprised that it did not provoke a stronger response from them.”